Estimating the amount of paint you will need to paint your house is not an exact science.

 Remember, it will generally depend on the coverage of paint you need for interiors and exteriors of your house.

-How Much Paint Do I need for Interiors?
+How Much Paint Do You Need for Interiors?

 This is a difficult question because interiors may require you to paint items apart from the walls.